Community pools are a summer staple. Now covid-19 threatens to keep them shut.

 But Gilbert said his agency had no choice but to close them down for the season.
 Given the imperatives of social distancing and the uncertainty about when and how Virginia might allow water parks and community pools to open, it didn’t make financial sense.
 The parks, which together cost about $2.3 million to operate, need high volumes of visitors each year and require intense lifeguard training and large numbers of staff.

-The Fairfax County Park Authority also closed all of its recreation centers and its three outdoor pool facilities: the Water Mine Family Swimmin’ Hole in Reston, Our Special Harbor Spray Park in Alexandria and the Martin Luther King, Jr. pool in Alexandria.
-Similar decisions were made in Prince William.
+The Fairfax County Park Authority also closed all of its recreation centers and its three outdoor pool facilities: the Water Mine Family Swimmin’ Hole in Reston, Our Special Harbor Spray Park in Alexandria and the Martin Luther King Jr. pool in Alexandria.
+Similar decisions were made in Prince William County.

 The obstacles were many.

-“We hire several thousand seasonal workers, and if we don’t do the hiring now, we’re not going to have the staff for later in the summer even if we’re allowed to open,” said Judith Pederson, a spokeswoman for Fairfax’s park authority.
+“We hire several thousand seasonal workers, and if we don’t do the hiring now, we’re not going to have the staff for later in the summer even if we’re allowed to open,” said Judith Pederson, a spokeswoman for the Fairfax Park Authority.
 “We have real issues with social distancing.
 How can you do that in a water park when people are floating on tubes in a lazy river?”

 Indoor competitive swimming has also fallen victim.
-In the District, Robert Green, the head coach of the DC Wave Swim Team, which is organized under the city’s parks and recreation department, said all meets and practices have been canceled.
+In the District, Robert Green, the head coach of the DC Wave Swim Team, which is organized under the D.C.
+Parks and Recreation Department, said all meets and practices have been canceled.
 The decision has been especially hard on the members of his team trying to maintain their fitness and boost their times.

 “Even if we were able to have one or two practices a week, that would go a long way in terms of their fitness and mental health,” he said.
 “We’ve got juniors and rising seniors who are trying to get recruited by colleges, and their windows are closing.
 The more time out of the water, the less opportunities they have.”

 One of his swimmers, Jasmine Barry, 17, a rising senior at Bethesda-Chevy Chase High School, said she is hoping to swim for a Division 1 program such as UNLV, Kansas, LSU or Georgia Tech.
-On a normal day, she’d get up around 4 a.m., make it to the pool in Takoma Park by 4:45 a.m., then swim for a couple hours before racing back to school.
+On a normal day, she’d get up about 4 a.m., make it to the pool in Takoma Park, Md., by 4:45 a.m. and then swim for a couple hours before racing back to school.

 Now, she’s walking her dog, Candy, a German shepherd, eight to 10 miles a day.
 She runs, but she doesn’t like “on-land” workouts as much.